 This book presents researchers’, practitioners’ and journalists’ critical perspectives on microfinance and the broader developmental politics.
 It is the first to collect critical voices in German.
 It includes the topics of social business, water, overindebtedness, impact evaluation, commercialisation, financialisation, and post-development critiques (and country case studies from Bangladesh, Cambodia, India and Sudan), and questions contemporary development approaches which expect poor people to pay their own way out of poverty.
 (Also published as: bpb Schriftenreihe Band 1483, Bundeszentrale für Politische Bildung, Bonn 2014.)

-♦ Governance across Borders: Transnational Fields and Transversal Themes (Ed. with Leonhard Dobusch and Sigrid Quack).
+♦ Governance across Borders: Transnational Fields and Transversal Themes (ed. with Leonhard Dobusch & Sigrid Quack).
 Berlin: Epubli, 2013.

 The book assembles key articles from the research blog “governance across borders” from a group of fourteen scholars all working on issues in global and transnational governance.
 The topics include accounting, labour, development, standardisation, financial regulation ecology, copyright, microfinance, water collective goods, and pirates.

 Peer-reviewed journal articles

 As microfinance turns into “financial inclusion”, we must ask: does financial inclusion really work – in terms of driving development, promoting poverty alleviation, and being a viable business?
 A review of the logic and evidence leads to sobering conclusions.

 As part of a special issue on recursivity in transnational governance, this article examines the workings of the microfinance industry.
 Recent efforts have sought to make microfinance more responsive and accountable.
 But the structure of the industry still restricts clients’ voice in practice, leading to occasional outbursts of discontent.